Septic system flushing guide showing what can and cannot go down the drain

 The core rule is simple — only human waste and toilet paper should be flushed.
 Everything else either goes in the trash, the compost, or a hazardous waste collection.
 But the nuance matters, and that's what most guides skip.

-For authoritative guidance on protecting your septic system, Penn State Extension provides research-backed recommendations.
+For authoritative guidance on protecting your septic system, EPA septic system care guidance provides research-backed recommendations.
 For a broader overview of how your system works, see our complete guide to septic systems.

 Safe